-Organization Main tasks Relevant previous experience Specific expertise Staff members undertaking the work Key publications relevant to the project page 18 of 21 iPoWr
+Organization Main tasks Relevant previous experience Specific expertise Staff members undertaking the work Key publications relevant to the project

 6 The iPoWr consortium as a whole

 Describe how the participants collectively constitute a consortium capable of achieving the project objectives, and how they are suited and are committed to the tasks assigned to them.
 Show the complementarity between participants.
 Explain how the composition of the consortium is well-balanced in relation to the objectives of the project.